BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Introduction

 \section{Introduction}

-Scene Graph Generation (SGG) aims to endow computers with the ability to comprehend scenes by detecting objects and identifying relationships within an image.
+Scene Graph Generation (SGG) aims to enable computers to understand and interpret images by detecting objects and identifying the relationships between them.
 This process generates structured relationships in the form of triplets (object-predicate-subject).
-SGG holds potential for a wide range of downstream applications, including question answering \cite{shi2019explainable}, image captioning \cite{yang2019auto}, and image retrieval \cite{johnson2015image}.
+SGG has significant potential for a wide range of applications, including visual question answering~\cite{shi2019explainable}, image captioning~\cite{yang2019auto}, and text-to-image retrieval~\cite{johnson2015image}.

-Previous SGG studies can be categorized into two groups: two-stage and one-stage methods.
-Two-stage methods separate the SGG task into entity detection and predicate detection stages, often generating $O(N^2)$ relationship candidates and requiring significant computational resources.
-Inspired by fully convolutional one-stage object detection approaches \cite{carion2020end, sun2021sparse}, one-stage methods have been introduced to directly detect relationships from image features \cite{liu2021fully, teng2022structured}, thereby enhancing detection efficiency by avoiding the requirement to consider all possible pairs.
-However, these methods lack explicit entity modeling and struggle to capture complex relationships within images.
-To address this, recent one-stage methods \cite{li2022sgtr, shit2022relationformer} have conditioned predicate prediction on entity features to improve task performance.
-Nevertheless, this fixed unidirectional dependence often yields suboptimal results, as entity detection cannot benefit from predicate detection within their pipelines.
-Moreover, current one-stage methods fail to explicitly address the long-tail distribution \cite{kundu2023ggt}, resulting in biased predictions.
+Previous SGG studies can be categorized into two-stage and one-stage approaches.
+Two-stage methods separate SGG into entity and predicate detection stages, generating $\mathcal{O}(N^2)$ relationship candidates, which demands significant computational resources.
+Inspired by one-stage object detection~\cite{carion2020end, sun2021sparse}, one-stage SGG methods detect relationships directly from image features~\cite{liu2021fully, teng2022structured}, improving efficiency by avoiding the consideration of all possible pairs.
+However, these methods lack explicit entity modeling and face challenges with complex relationships within images.
+To address this, recent one-stage methods~\cite{li2022sgtr, shit2022relationformer} condition predicate prediction on entity features to enhance task performance, while their fixed unidirectional dependence often yields suboptimal results, as entity detection does not benefit from predicate information.

+To address this limitation, we propose a bidirectional conditioning factorization in a semantic-aligned space for SGG, enabling efficient and generalizable interactions between entities and predicates, as illustrated in Fig.~\ref{fig:1} (a).
+Unlike unidirectional conditioning, bidirectional conditioning can predict correct relationships by leveraging feature interactions to infer missing entity/predicate nodes (\textit{e.g.}, Bench).
+However, due to the long-tail distribution of the SGG dataset, the learned interactions in an unregularized feature space struggle to generalize to unseen but semantically related relationships (\textit{e.g.}, Man-Laying on-Sofa).
+The core insight of this paper is that learning bidirectional interaction patterns within a semantic-aligned feature space significantly enhances SGG model performance.
+The benefits lie in two folds.
+First, bidirectional interaction learning can be facilitated in the semantic feature space during training.
+Second, the learned interaction patterns can effectively generalize to unseen relationships during inference.